 MATT T. WOOD

-Game Designer, Level Designer, Artist and Programmer
+Game Designer, Level Designer, Artist, Programmer and Company Founder

 Matt started making games professionally in 1997 when he became 3D Realms’ first level designer on its first true real 3D game, Prey, and then continued to work on Duke Nukem Forever as a designer, lead animator, and lead modeler.
 He also helped a tiny bit on Max Payne.